Procedural Requirements for Staff Conferences

 (4) The appellant shall also submit for filing with the Court and serve on the Secretary a certificate of service that includes the date of the appellant's submission to the Secretary and to CLS, the specific manner of service (fax or email), and the names and addresses of the persons served.

 The representatives of the parties must consult with their respective clients in good faith to determine whether joint resolution of the appeal or settlement is possible.
-At the time of the staff conference, the representative must either possess the authority to enter into a joint resolution of the appeal or settlement to the extent authorized by the client or be in immediate contact with a person having such authority.
+At the time of the staff conference, the representatives must either possess the authority to enter into a joint resolution of the appeal or settlement to the extent authorized by the client or be in immediate contact with a person having such authority.

 After the Conference.
 After the pre-briefing staff conference is held and in the course of preparing the brief, counsel for Appellant may develop alternative or additional arguments for appeal.
 Counsel is strongly encouraged to discuss these additional arguments with the Secretary in order to determine whether joint resolution is possible and to determine if briefing can be avoided.